ohrite/circuit-breakers-2024/presentation.md

 <!--
 Let's start from the top by imagining a worker-owned hardware store.

-The hardware store makes $10,000 in a week, and the members collectively worked 100 hours.
+The hardware store makes $10,100 in a week, and the members collectively worked 90 hours.

-The members also made a set of paid gardening videos, and that brings in $100 in a week.
+The members made a set of paid gardening videos, and that brings in $100 in a week, which are kept by the store for operations.

-The $100 from the videos may be retained by the cooperative, perhaps to reinvest it in the company.
+The $10,000 amount gets divided into a collective amount used to reinvest in the company.

+The remainder is split up between members based on the number of hours they worked.
+Two members put in 40 hours each, so each person is allocated $4000, and the last person who worked 10 hours is allocated $1000.

+The lease, utilities, inventory, and point of sale system all cost money, and the members agree to pay that out of their income.
+The rest is theirs to take home.
 -->

 ---

 <!--
-_footer: USFWC
+_class: lead
 -->

-# Workplace Democracy
+# Democratic Workplace

 <!--
 For the audience:
 When was the last time you made a decision that affected your workplace?
 -->

-There are two types of activity when operating a business

-- _Governance_: setting policies to steer the ship
-- _Management_: implementing policies and fulfilling administrative tasks

 ---

 <!--
 _class: lead
 _paginate: false
 -->

 # Rae Bonfanti

 ![bg sepia:0.15 left:30%](assets/rae-bonfanti.png)